 Urge your members of Congress to enact a long-term legislative solution for continued revenue sharing payments to forest counties through the U.S. Forest Service’s Secure Rural Schools (SRS) program.
-Congress reauthorized SRS for FY 2017 and FY 2018 in the omnibus spending package enacted March 23, 2018.
+Congress reauthorized SRS for FY 2019 and FY 2020 in the minibus spending package enacted December 20, 2019.
 Counties rely on SRS payments to provide numerous critical services including infrastructure, conservation projects, search and rescue missions and fire prevention programs.
-The last authorized SRS payments are scheduled to be paid in calendar year 2019.
+Absent Congressional action, the last authorized SRS payments will be made to counties in spring 2021.

 Further, Congress should reform forest management practices to improve forest health, increase production and ensure robust revenue sharing to all forest counties.